2mol/juricho.me/content/_index.md

 ### A personal bookshelf

 I grew up in a house full of bookshelves.
-It was amazing to browse through decades old stuff that my parents had read at some point, with the odd boardgame or CD collection in between.
+It was amazing to browse through decades of old stuff that my parents had read at some point, with the odd boardgame or CD collection in between.
 It is still a special feeling to look at these shelves and realize that it contains things that were special or influential to somebody at some point.

 Over the years I added to the shelves, so they now represent a mish-mash history of everybody in my immediate family.